Pupils will be rewarded according to their CHABOP score.

 USING THE DATA

-Each pupil will achieve a score every six weeks.
+Each pupil will achieve a score every term.
 This data can be sorted or filtered in a number of ways.

 - Individual pupil scores